 We recognise two distinct forms of employee voice:

-• individual voice involving direct dialogue between the organisation and employees whereby individuals can voice opinions and make suggestions
+• Individual voice involving direct dialogue between an organisation and its employees, whereby individuals can voice opinions and make suggestions.

 There are two main purposes for employee voice:

-1. To address the fundamental right of every employee to have good work, including a voice to shape their working life
+• To address the fundamental right of every employee to have good work, including a voice to shape their working life.

-2. To improve an organisation’s function and performance by hearing from a diverse range of viewpoints.
+• To improve an organisation’s function and performance by hearing a diverse range of viewpoints.

-However, our research shows that not all forms of voice are used equally.
-Individual voice channels, rather than collective channels which use employee representatives, still heavily dominate in UK workplaces.
-Both forms of voice have an important role to play and employers should seek to have a range of mechanisms to reflect this.
+However, CIPD research and case studies show that not all forms of voice are used equally.
+Collective channels, which use employee representatives, have become more relevant in recent years due to increased strike action and campaigns for improved employment rights in UK workplaces.
+Both forms of voice have an important role to play, and employers should seek to have a range of mechanisms to reflect this.

-Other CIPD research on employees’ experiences of voice indicates that more needs to be done to expand and enhance employee voice so that more individuals feel confident and safe in using their voice at work.
-Our case studies highlight the importance of actively encouraging people in more junior and operational roles to play a role in employee voice.
+Earlier CIPD research on employees’ experiences of voice indicates that more needs to be done to expand and enhance employee voice so that more individuals feel confident and safe in using their voice at work.
+Our aforementioned case study research highlights the importance of actively encouraging people in more junior and operational roles to actively contribute their voice.

 Recommendations for employers